Plain Love: Plot

 The Kwan family are powerful and wealthy landowners of a village in Dunggun who tenant out their land to local farmers in return for crops.
 Their family consists of two elder sons, a daughter and a youngest son.

 Lau Ah Choi is an orphan who through a series of unfortunate events ended up as a child bride of the youngest master (4th young master) of the Kwan's.
 Although, the 4th young mistress in name, Ah Choi is treated as the maid and personal servant to the 4th young master.

 Ah Choi grew up to a beautiful and sensible young lady catching the attention of the lecherous eldest young master and studious second young master of the Kwan's.

-After Kwan Tin Fook (關天福) attempted to rape Ah Choi.
-The Kwans notice their second eldest son Kwan Tim Jam (關天蔭) falling in love with her, they sentence her to be drowned in a basket.
-The ensuing grief drives one of the Fongs to commit suicide.
+One day, the 4th young master and Ah Choi went out to play.
+The oldest son Kwan Tin Fook (關天福) follows them, and eventually traps Ah Choi in an empty barn and attempted to rape Ah Choi.
+Ah Choi was able to make her escape from the barn, but Fong Shu Gan (方樹根) happens to see her running out of the barn disheveled with Tin Fook coming out a short while later.
+The 4th young master had fallen into a rice field of water and was nearly drowned.
+He becomes I’ll and eventually succumbs to his death.
+The Kwan family decided Ah Choi is bad luck and Tin Fook lies about Ah Choi trying to seduce him.
+The Kwans knowing their second son Kwan Tim Jam (關天蔭) falling in love with her, they misled Tin Jam to think they drowned her in the river.
+TinJam decides to leave the village and continue his studies in the city.
+To get rid of Ah Choi and save face at the same time, the patriarch of the Kwan family and village leader, Kwan Hok Jyu (關學儒), offered Ah Choi as a bride to Fong Shu Gan (方樹根) which he was forced by his father to accept the marriage.
+On the night of their marriage, he discovered that Ah Choi was still a virgin thus he changes his mind about her after they consummated their marriage.